-- Potential environmental effects (section 10.1), adverse impacts on potential or established Aboriginal and Treaty rights and related interests (section 10.2) and public concerns (section 10.3); - Proposed mitigation measures and commitments (section 11.5) by proponent to address potential impacts on environment, (section 11.1), Aboriginal rights (section 11.2) and public concerns (section 11.3), and Follow-up Program (section 11.4); - Potential residual and cumulative environmental effects (section 12.1); outstanding Aboriginal issues (section 12.2) and outstanding public concerns (section 12.3); - Comments from the public and responses; - Comments from Aboriginal groups and individuals and responses; and, - Relationship of the identified valued components (section 7.1.1) to Aboriginal groups' potential or established Aboriginal and Treaty rights and related interests (section 9.2).
+- potential environmental effects (section 10.1), adverse impacts on potential or established Aboriginal rights and related interests (section 10.2) and public concerns (section 10.3) - proposed mitigation measures and commitments (section 11.5) by Proponent to address potential impacts on environment, (section 11.1), Aboriginal rights (section 11.2) and public concerns (section 11.3), and Follow-up Program (section 11.4) - potential residual and cumulative environmental effects (section 12.1) and the significance of the residual environmental effects (section 13.1); outstanding Aboriginal issues (section 12.2) and outstanding public concerns (section 12.3) - comments from the public and responses - comments from Aboriginal groups and individuals and responses - relationship of the identified Valued Components (section 7.1.1) to Aboriginal groups' potential or established Aboriginal rights and related interests (section 9.2)

 The summary tables will be used in the EA Report prepared by the Agency.
-Proponent commitments may be considered for inclusion as conditions in the EA decision statement and/or as part of other compliance and enforcement mechanisms.
+Proponent commitments may be considered for inclusion as conditions in the EA decision statement and as part of other compliance and enforcement mechanisms.